Varshitha-Devadiga/New/README.md

 Hi there, I'm Varshitha 👋
 Welcome to my GitHub portfolio!.
-I enjoy working on projects related to [Technology/Industry], and I'm always eager to learn and collaborate.
+I enjoy working on projects related to technology, and I'm always eager to learn and collaborate.

 🔧 Skills & Technologies
 Here are some of the tools, technologies, and languages I specialize in: